 Meet Me in the Marais

 Bonjour, Paris!
-The city sleeps late on Sunday in the Marais.
-This disinclination to rise and shine offers a visitor a rare chance to wander the deserted streets without doing much more than tracking shadows edging down the sides of the buildings.
+I say, throwing open the windows to find the street deserted, the city sleeping late.
+It's Sunday in the Marais, and the city's disinclination to rise-'n'-shine offers this visitor a rare chance to wander the streets alone, doing not much more than enjoying the quiet and watching the shadows edging down the buildings.

-Should you find yourself in this non-touristy part of town, don't miss the side-by-side Medieval timbered buildings at 11rue Francois Miron (map) which date from the fourteenth century.
+Should you find yourself in this non-touristy part of town, don't miss the side-by-side Medieval timbered buildings at 11 rue Francois Miron, dating from the 14th century.

 Île Saint Louis

-From here it's a easy walk to the Seine where the pont Louis-Phillipe brings you onto Île Saint Louis, thecenter of old Paris.
-Here you will find many popular brasseries, including the lively Brasserie de L'Île Saint Louis as well as Berthillon, a glacier world-famous for its ice creams and long lines.
-During the day, the island swarms with tourists, but I have it on good authority, that should you decide to stay in one of its small hotels, it's as quiet as a tomb come evening.
+From here it's a easy walk across the Louis-Phillipe bridge to Île Saint Louis, the very center of old Paris.
+Here you will find many popular brasseries, including the lively Brasserie de L'Île Saint Louis as well as Berthillon, a glacier that's world-famous for its ice creams and long lines.
+During the day, the island swarms with tourists, but I have it on good authority that should you decide to stay in one of its small hotels, it's as quiet as a tomb come evening.

 Île de la Cité

-Crossing the tiny pont Saint Louis ( a hop, skipand a jump) brings you onto the neighboring Île de la Cité, where you will have a fabulous view of the cathedral of Notre Dame.
-Island-hopping in this way, you can reach the Left Bank from the Right in a matter of minutes.
+After you enjoy a delectable lunch in gregarious company (my wish for you!), cross the tiny Saint Louis bridge, which will bring you onto the neighboring Île de la Cité with a fabulous view of the cathedral of Notre Dame.
+Island-hopping in this way, you can reach the Left Bank from the Right in minutes.
 Five, if you push it.
-Why hurry when there’s so much to see?
+But why hurry when there’s so much to see?

 For isn't that the charm of Paris, that there’s so much of interest—from the narrow cobbled streets and alleyways, to the grand squares and boulevards lined with shops and cafes.
-Then, too, there's the June bride with her photographer, a brasserie opening for the day.
-Ah, there's my croissant!
+Then, too, when I was island-hopping, there was the June bride with her photographer...the groom nowhere in sight.

 What's a flâneuse?

-Which is why Paris gave birth to the flâneur, that casual wanderer whose pleasure it is, in the words of Baudelaire, to stroll the streets, “amid the ebb and flow” of life.
-One free to observe the hints and clues in the doings of others, things that may go unnoticed by the less discerning.
-Flânerie is the art of strolling, of being a witness to urban life, class tensions and estrangement -- if standing apart from it.
-A flâneur was usually a well turned out man, so what does that leave me...a flâneuse?
+All of which is why Paris gave birth to the flâneur, that casual wanderer whose pleasure it is, in the words of Baudelaire, to stroll the streets 'amid the ebb and flow' of life.
+To observe the hints and clues in the doings of others that may go unnoticed by those less discerning'.
+Flânerie is the art of strolling, of being a witness to urban life, to the class tensions and the estrangement—while standing apart from it.
+A flâneur was usually a well-dressed man, so what does that leave me?
+Une flâneuse?
+Mais oui!

 Place des Vosges

-So what are you waiting for?
-Have you packed your bags?
-If so, the Marais (click here for you tube video) , which had once been the thriving Jewish quarter of Paris, is, again, a hip and happening place to hang your hat.
+So, what are you waiting for?
+Pack your bags.
+The Marais (click here for you tube video), which had been the thriving Jewish quarter of Paris, is once again a hip place to hang your hat.

-But what's your preference?
-Do you like staying in a different area each time you visit a city?
-Or areyou more inclined to return to the same hotel time and again?
-What's your favorite hotel in Paris?
-For Woody Allen and me, nothing beats the five-star Bristol, with its grand rooms, fabulous rooftop pool and memorable views of the rooftops of Paris.
-But if it's a four-star hotel you're looking for, take a look at the charming Pavillon de la Reine.
+What's your preference?
+Do you like staying in a different area each time you visit a city? are you more inclined to return to the same hotel time and again? havce you a favorite hotel in Paris?
+Nothing tops the five-star hotel Bristol, with its grand rooms, fabulous rooftop pool, and memorable views of the rooftops of Paris.
+But if the Marais is the area in which you want to stay, you could not find a more comforeting place than the charming Pavilon de la Reine.